-What this means in practice:- The council achieves its intended outcomes by providing a mixture of legal, regulatory, and practical interventions (courses of action).
-Determining the right mix of these courses of action is a critically important strategic choice that the council has to make to ensure intended outcomes are achieved.
+Local government achieves its intended outcomes by providing a mixture of legal, regulatory, and practical interventions (courses of action).
+Determining the right mix of these courses of action is a critically important strategic choice that local government has to make to ensure intended outcomes are achieved.
 They need robust decision-making mechanisms to ensure that their defined outcomes can be achieved in a way that provides the best trade-off between the various types of resource inputs while still enabling effective and efficient operations.
 Decisions made need to be reviewed frequently to ensure that achievement of outcomes is optimised.